 Equality, Diversity and Inclusion: Workforce

-In accordance with the requirements of the Public Sector equality Duty under the Equality Act 2010, this Annual report looks back over 2022 and highlights our achievements and also sets out the Trust’s priorities for 2023.
-This is the first combined report for Work Force and Service Delivery and our priorities going forward will ensure that both these areas continued to be combined to allow us to have a more integrated approach.
+In accordance with the requirements of the Public Sector Equality Duty under the Equality Act 2010, the below annual reports look back over the previous 12 months highlighting our achievements and setting out the Trust’s priorities for the coming year.
+This is a combined report for Workforce and Service Delivery, ensuring that our priorities going forward, in both workstreams have a more integrated approach.

-There is a statutory duty to apply the Equality Act 2010 and it is our intention to not only continue to meet statutory obligations but, through regular reviews, enhance our workforce and the way we serve our communities and patients, by meaningful objectives and performance measures.
+There is a statutory duty to comply with the Equality Act 2010 and it is our intention to not only continue to meet statutory obligations but, through regular reviews, enhance our workforce and the way we serve our communities and patients, by meaningful objectives and performance measures.

 Click here to view the Annual Report 2022